-- Develop decision tree that customers make when deciding whether to wait for a table or leave - Two classes: wait, leave - Ten attributes: Alternative available?
+- Develop decision tree for decision patron makes when deciding whether or not to wait for a table

+- Two classes: wait, leave

+- Ten attributes: Alternative available?
 Bar in restaurant?
 Is it Friday?
 Are we hungry?
 How full is restaurant?
 How expensive?
 Is it raining?
 Do we have reservation?
 What type of restaurant is it?
-Estimated waiting time? - Set of 12 training examples - ~7,000 possible cases (i.e., combinations of values)
+Estimated waiting time?

+- Training set of 12 examples

+- ~ 7000 possible cases